- Student life

 - Business & Research

-Dr Andy Lovell
+Professor Andy Lovell

-Reader in Mental Health & Learning Disability
+Professor in Mental Health and Learning Disability

 Andy received his PhD in 2004 from the department of sociology at the University of Liverpool, which explored, within a social constructionist framework, the role of self-injury over the life course of a group of individuals with learning disabilities.